“When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.”

 Erica Stephens (she/her) is a Black American poet, writer, and performer from Southern Virginia.
 She graduated from the University of Virginia with a B.A. in Cognitive Neuroscience and Psychology.
 Her debut collection of poetry, Black Doves Fly to Freedom, was published in August 2021.

 She is a Master of Public Health candidate at the Johns Hopkins Bloomberg School of Public Health, focused on health systems and data analytics.
-With training in epidemiology and biostatistics, Erica aims to harness data science, technology, and storytelling to strengthen health systems, inform health policy, and improve population health.
+With training in epidemiology and biostatistics, Erica uses data-driven insights to analyze resource allocation and guide decision-making across health systems.

-Beyond her literary endeavors, Erica is deeply committed to advancing research and improving public health.
-Her time as a trainee at the National Cancer Institute strengthened her commitment to delivering high-quality research and expanding access to quality healthcare.
+Beyond her literary endeavors, Erica is deeply committed to improving public health.
+Her time as a trainee at the National Cancer Institute strengthened her dedication to rigorous, data-driven research and expanding access to high-quality care.

 To view Erica’s peer-reviewed publications, click here.